Jeavon/CloudflareImageUrlGenerator/readme.md

 ### Further Options (v2.0.1+)

-By default the provider offloads conversion of webp and avif file types, you can configure further types, check they are supported outpput types https://developers.cloudflare.com/images/image-resizing/format-limitations/
+By default the provider offloads conversion of webp and avif file types, you can configure further types, check they are supported output types https://developers.cloudflare.com/images/image-resizing/format-limitations/

 e.g.